Kaysims/Grip-Club/README.md

 Initial deployment/how to fork/how to clone.

 # Testing
+## Testing Code Validation
+* Grip Club code was tested using W3C html and css validator, and the JS hint validator for the javascript.
+The HTML did have an error when first tested, it was due to a an a tag being inside a button element.
+This has now been corrected and is documented below.

 ### HTML [W3C Html validator](https://validator.w3.org/) was used to test the html.
  * HTML Validation for index.html no errors were found.
  ![Html validation for index.html](assets/readme-images/index-html-checker.png)